sseek001/public-fall23-aveerasa/syllabus.md

 **Comparison to CS 725/825:** If you have already taken CS 725/825, then CS 625 is not appropriate for you.
 CS 625 is a prerequisite to CS 725/825.

-**Differences from Previous Semesters:** There are two main changes that we are instiuting this semester:
+**Differences from Previous Semesters:** There are two main changes that we are instituting this semester:

 * We are replacing R with Python to be consistent with other courses in the Data Science program.
 * Students in the MS in Computer Science program will be required to complete at least two assignments in Python or Vega-Lite.
 You may not complete the full course without doing some programming.